panlanfeng/panlanfeng.github.io/blog/_posts/2013-10-02-OpenSourceWay.md

 This maybe the biggest reason for me to use Linux and other open source softwares.

 P.S.
 I really like the windows picker, spotlight and finder on Mac.
 I found indicator-synapse, the Ubuntu version of spotlight.
 But I failed to find a handy file manager as finder.

+##Update

+If I have enough money, I will buy a Macbook anyway.